-in the Northeast and Northwest increase potatoes, and farmers in the Southeast, Southwest, and Middle increase cotton and maize.
+Table 4 explores a uniform annual climate change scenario across every region and season in China.
+Even if the predicted changes in each region are the same, each region responds in a different way to the climate scenarios.
+Across the climate models, farmers in the Northeast, Southeast, and Northwest region increase wheat, farmers in the Northeast and Northwest increase potatoes, and farmers in the Southeast, Southwest, and Middle increase cotton and maize.
 Farmers in the Southeast and Southwest decrease rice, farmers in every region decrease vegetables, farmers in the Northeast, Northwest, and Middle decrease soybeans, and farmers in the Northeast and Northwest decrease cotton, sugar, and maize.
 In general, the magnitude of the change in crop mix increases from the PCM to HADCM3 to CCM2 climate scenarios.
 Since this is also how the models are ranked by temperature change, it is likely that temperature dominates the outcome in Table 4.
 However, there are some exceptions where precipitation may be playing an important role.
 For example, in the Middle region, wheat, rice, potatoes, and sugar have different effects depending on precipitation.

 Table 5 incorporates all the regional and seasonal detail from the climate model, not just the national annual scenario.
 Table 5 takes full advantage of the information available from the climate models.
 There are large regional differences comparing Table 4 and Table 5.
 For example, in Table 5 with the PCM and CCM2 climate scenarios, wheat increases more in the Northeast and Northwest but falls in the Southeast and Southwest.
 With the HADCM3 climate scenario, wheat decreases across the board.
-With the PCM scenario, rice increases in the Southeast and Middle but falls in the Southeast.
-With HADCM3, rice increases in the Southeast, falls less in the Southeast but falls precipitously in the Middle region.
+With the PCM scenario, rice increases in the Southeast and Middle but falls in the Southwest.
+With HADCM3, rice increases in the Southwest, falls less in the Southeast but falls precipitously in the Middle region.
 With CCM2, rice falls in the Northeast, Middle and Southwest regions, but falls less in the Southeast.
-With HADCM3, potatoes increase dramatically and cotton, maize, and sugar decrease in the Northeast, Northwest, and Middle.
+With HADCM3, potatoes increase dramatically and cotton, maize, and sugar decrease in the Northeast, Northwest, and

+Middle.
 With CCM2, there are also large decreases in maize in the Northeast, Northwest, and Southwest.
 There are consequently many regional changes in crops if both regional and seasonal variations in climate are included.